YarinBou/Reminder-App/README.md

 # Reminder-App

-A WEB application that co-responds to fully-functional reminder.</br>
+A WEB application that co-responds to fully-functional reminder app.</br>

 # Built With